primait/avrogen/README.md

  - `paths` - an array of file paths or wildcards to locate schema files.
 Defaults to `"schemas/*.avsc"`.
  - `dest` - A directory of where to put the generated elixir code.
 Defaults to `"generated"`.
  - `schema_root` - The root of the schema directory, this is the root dir that will be used to resolve schemas located in other files.
 Defaults to `"schemas"`
- - `module_prefix` - Optional string to place at the front of generated elixir modules.
+ - `module_prefix` - String to place at the front of generated elixir modules.
 Defaults to `"Avro"`.
+ - `schema_resolution_mode` - Tells the code generator how to resolve external schemas to a filename.
+Defaults to `:flat`.

 ### Using the generated code
 Firstly, you'll need to start the Schema Registry process by adding the following entry to your Application file: